Presonus Studio one vs Pro Tools 2021 comparison

 · Can save a template for future use

-· Exponential Technologies or ET is not true sampler in the software
+· Exponential Technologies or ET is not a true sampler in the software

 · Do not have retrospective MIDI capture

-As you can see, there’s a few noticeable differences between these two DAWs.
+As you can see, there are a few noticeable differences between these two DAWs.
 Even still, Studio One is now playing with the big dogs and is a serious contender to Pro Tools.